Sylvia Juncosa: To Damascus

 experienced numerous personnel changes over the next three years.
 They recorded a single at Radio Tokyo studio with producer Ethan James, where the majority of Juncosa's releases would later be recorded.
 For a very brief period in 1985, she was the guitar player in The Healing Dream, which soon afterward became The Nymphs.
 When David Winogrond and Tyra von Pagenhardt joined in 1985, To Damascus finally had a more stable line-up and began a busy, productive period that would exemplify Juncosa's high-activity work style during those years.
-The band completed and released its first album, Succumb, which Juncosa had started earlier with former Leaving Trains members Jason Kahn and Tom Hofer filling in on drums and bass, respectively.
+The band completed and released its first album, Succumb, which Juncosa had started earlier with former Leaving Trains members Jason Kahn (drums) and Tom Hofer (bass) filling in.
 Shortly afterward, they recorded a second album, Come to Your Senses, distributed by Restless Records, and embarked on a shoestring-budget US tour.

 To Damascus broke up on friendly terms in 1988 when Winogrond and von Pagenhardt were unable to commit to the touring musician life that Juncosa intended to embark upon.